TomCrypto/AntTweakBar.NET/README.md

 19 November 2014 (v0.4.0)

  - major refactoring, improvements and bug fixes
- - a few public changes, mostly renaming
+ - a few public changes, mostly renaming and moving things around
  - made the low-level wrapper API accessible to users in addition to the high-level classes
  - removed all unsafe code